Trigger tells you when Trump tweets about your stocks

 Pillar Technologies is making construction sites safer with smart sensors

-Very few people can move financial markets with their Tweets, but like it or not, President-elect Donald Trump is one of them.
+Very few people can move financial markets with their tweets, but like it or not, President-elect Donald Trump is one of them.
 And while you can’t do anything to prevent the madness, you can keep up with it using a new tool from Trigger Finance.

 Originally a class project at Cornell Tech, Trigger makes it easy for users to set up real-time alerts when news drops about their stocks.
 Typically this includes notifications about upcoming earnings report announcements and news of price changes, but the startup is adding a “Trump Trigger” to ensure you’re looped in when Trump talks about your investments on his favorite social network.